 How Much Home Can You Afford?

 Can you afford your dream home?
-Use these tips while home shopping to help avoid overextending yourself once you've purchased your home.
+Use these tips during your home search to help avoid overextending yourself after the purchase.

 Dreaming of buying a new house?
 Whether it’s your first or one of many, it’s fun to think of building, designing, and decorating.
-However, one thing you don’t want is to find out you can’t afford your home while in the process of buying or after purchasing it.
-According to a 2019 report, the average American can’t afford a home in 70% of the country.
-Parts of the U.S. report that median home prices are more than the average wage earner can afford; in some cases, it’s over 100% of their income.
+However, one thing you don’t want is to find out you can’t afford your home once you’ve committed to it.
+According to a 2023 report, of the 575 U.S. counties examined, home prices in 99% of those areas are beyond the reach of the average income earner, who makes $71,214 a year.

 Evaluate Your Budget

-When evaluating your budget, make sure you only take into account income you receive on a consistent basis, such as your salary and investment income.
+When evaluating your budget, make sure you only consider income you receive on a consistent basis, such as your salary and investment income.
 For loan purposes, you may be able to add commissions or overtime into your income as long as you can show a history of receiving it.

-A general rule of finding a home is that your monthly payment shouldn’t exceed 28% of your gross monthly income.
-While these are the general guidelines, there could be extra wiggle room in your budget if you have little debt or sizeable savings.
+A general rule of thumb is that your mortgage payment shouldn’t exceed 28% of your gross monthly income.
+While this is a general guideline, there could be extra wiggle room in your budget if you have little debt or sizeable savings.

-This is a good starting point, but you’ll want to consider your entire financial situation when determining how much home you can afford.
+While this is a good starting point, you’ll want to consider your entire financial situation when determining how much home you can afford.
 Remember that owning a home or purchasing a bigger one will likely increase your bills, and items like a pool will require additional maintenance.

-Use this calculator to determine how much you can borrow based on your income, purchase price, or total monthly payment.
+Use our free calculator to determine how much you can borrow based on your income, purchase price, or total monthly payment.

 Assess Your Debt